-Chuka dashi or Chinese seasoning refers to powdered seasoning for Chinese and Chinese-inspired dishes.
+Chuka dashi, or Chinese seasoning, refers to powdered seasoning for Chinese and Chinese-inspired dishes.
+It’s used to make broth for ramen noodles and add umami to stir-fries.

-Chuka Dashi (中華だし) or Chuka-fu Dashi (中華風だし) refers to powdered seasonings made of chicken, pork, and oyster.
+Chuka Dashi (中華だし) or Chuka-fu Dashi (中華風だし) refers to powdered seasonings made of chicken, pork, oyster, and vegetables such as mushrooms, onion, and ginger.
 The Japanese use the instant powder for many chuka ryori, Chinese-influenced dishes.

-Real Chinese stock (湯) requires boiling several proteins such as chicken, fish and pork and aromatics for hours.
+Real Chinese stock (湯) requires boiling several proteins such as chicken, fish, pork, and aromatics for hours.
 Thus, chuka dashi is an extreme shortcut to preparing Chinese stock at home.

-You can use it to make stock by dissolving it in hot water or use it as a seasoning for stir-fries and salad dressings.
+You can use it to make stock by dissolving it in hot water or as a seasoning for stir-fries and salad dressings.

 Alternatively, you can use Torigara Soup (鶏ガラスープの素), granulated chicken stock.
 The chicken stock tastes simpler than stock made with Chuka Dashi, so it works well with any recipe.